MMaquet/signal-inference-optimization/README.md

 Interpretive governance defines the conditions under which meaning is produced and interpreted.

-SIO acts on the signal that feeds this process.
+SIO defines the quality of the signal entering that process.

+One governs interpretation.
+The other conditions what is interpreted.

 Two disciplines.
 Two scopes.
 One coherence.